djeada/Statistics-Notes/notes/basic_concepts/introduction_to_statistics.md

 * **Population:** The complete set of all elements or individuals in a study.

-* **Sample:** A subset of the population selected for analysis.
-Samples are used to make inferences about the population.

 * **Parameter:** A numerical characteristic of a population, such as its mean, median, or standard deviation.